 For a complicated game, the UI and everything in general are intuitive and not too hard to understand.
 Comparatively, pretty much every last grand strategy I tried in the past simply was too crazy and unintelligible for someone new to such a genre, like myself.

 However simple though, if you're looking for a war simulator look elsewhere.
 This game's about international relations and nation management, the least of which is on the list of priorities is throwing armies around like you would in a Total War game and absorbing every last chunk of territory you can get your hands on.
 It's not as though if you want to be the Napoleon of the 1500s you can't be, however you'll likely have several major nations invading you, very few friends after a short while, and all of twenty men left if you don't manage your manpower well.
-Rifles may very well partially grow on trees but the men who wield them don't.
+Rifles may very well practically grow on trees but the men who wield them don't.

 Simply summarized, this game's an imperialism simulator.
 If you're trying to be the nicest, most lovable, cuddly dictator then you'll soon be invaded and end up like Ned Stark.